observablehq/plot/docs/marks/raster.md

 The **raster mark** renders a [raster image](https://en.wikipedia.org/wiki/Raster_graphics)—that is, an image formed by discrete pixels in a grid, not a vector graphic like other marks.
 And whereas the [image mark](./image.md) shows an *existing* image, the raster mark *creates* one from abstract data, either by [interpolating spatial samples](../features/spatial-interpolators.md) (arbitrary points in **x** and **y**) or by sampling a continuous function *f*(*x*,*y*) along the grid.

-For example, the heatmap below shows the topography of the [Maungawhau](https://en.wikipedia.org/wiki/Maungawhau) volcano, produced from a {{volcano.width}}×{{volcano.height}} grid of elevation samples in meters.
+For example, the heatmap below shows the topography of the [Maungawhau](https://en.wikipedia.org/wiki/Maungawhau) volcano, produced from a {{volcano.width}}×{{volcano.height}} grid of elevation samples.

 :::plot defer
 ```js